kannankvs/md2/Command-Reference.md

 2) destination IP address,
 3) DSCP (QoS) value with which mirrored packets are forwarded
 4) TTL value
 5) optional - GRE Type in case if user wants to send the packet via GRE tunnel.
-TBD (Shuotian).
-Valid values/type need to be filled in.
+TBD15:Valid values/type need to be filled in.
+AI: Shuotian will confirm
-6) optional - Queue in which packets shall be sent out of the device.TBD (0 to 7 for most devices).
-Valid values/type need to be filled in.
+6) optional - Queue in which packets shall be sent out of the device.
+Valid values 0 to 7 for most of the devices.
+Users need to know their device and the number of queues supported in that device.

   - Usage:
     config mirror_session add <session_name> <src_ip> <dst_ip>